1915 Chicago mayoral election: Democratic primary

 Harrison used the power of his office to his advantage.
 He ordered police to stop the mass posting of election posters, a favorite campaign tactic of Sullivan's faction.
 He cracked down on legal misdeeds of loyalists that had defected from him.

-Harrison attempted to convince county judge Thomas F. Scully, to order every voter in the primary to be challenged.
-Scully, a Sullivan ally, despised this as voter suppression.
+He also attempted to convince county judge Thomas F. Scully to order every voter in the primary to be challenged.
+Scully, a Sullivan ally, voiced disdain for this request and alleged that it would amount to voter suppression.

 Late into the campaign, Harrison became sick.
 His wife Edith Ogden Harrison acted as an effective surrogate for him at rallies and meetings.

-Each candidate sought to take advantage of the new advent of women's suffrage in Illinois.
+During the campaign, each candidate sought to take advantage of the new advent of women's suffrage in Illinois.
 Harrison established special female committees tasked with canvassing the city's female electorate.
 Sweitzer had a women's auxiliary of his campaign, which argued that he was the stronger advocate for women's right.
 A key female endorser of Harrison was Margaret Haley, while a key female endorser of Sweitzer was Joanne E. Downes (president of the Illinois Women's Democratic League).
 However, many prominent progressive women disregarded both Democratic candidates, and instead endorsed Republican primary candidate Harry Olson.

 Each candidate also sought to appeal to voters that opposed the prohibition of alcohol.
 Harrison managed to secure the backing of the United Societies for Local Self-Government, the top pro-alcohol lobbying group.

 The primary also featured instances of violence.

 As the election came near to its end, each side touted its prospects of winning.
 There appeared reason to believe the race might be close, but this did not prove to be the case.